Matt Deitsch

 Matthew Bryan Deitsch (born October 4, 1997) is an American writer, gun violence prevention advocate and political advisor.
 Before entering politics, he worked in broadcast media and was a freelance photographer, film director and music producer.
 After the 2018 Stoneman Douglas High School shooting in which his siblings witnessed, Deitsch became chief strategist for the March For Our Lives protests and began advocating for gun violence prevention.
-He is the older brother of activist Ryan Deitsch.
+He is the older brother of activist Ryan Deitsch, and the cousin of Drake.

 Early life and education

 Matthew Bryan Deitsch was born on October 4, 1997, and grew up in Parkland, Florida.
 He is the older brother of activists Sam and Ryan Deitsch and is a practicing Jew.
 He attended Marjory Stoneman Douglas High School from 2012 until he graduated in 2016.
 During his high school career, Deitsch was into television production and filmmaking.
 After graduating from high school, he moved to the Los Angeles metropolitan area and attended Santa Monica College, graduating with honors in 2017 with an associate of arts degree.
 During his career at Santa Monica College, Deitsch entered his early political career and organized for environmental causes, including beach cleanup, with his biology class.
 In a podcast interview hosted by CommonAlly, Deitsch credited taking a black feminism class with helping him become more educated about current affairs and politics in turn helping him participate in community organizing.
 After attending community college, he transferred to California State University, Northridge.
 Deitsch dropped out of Cal State Northridge after the Stoneman Douglas High School shooting.
 He graduated from The New School in 2020 with a bachelor's degree.